Cheryl Yang

 Cheryl Yang (楊謹華 (Yáng Jǐnhuá); born 12 December 1977) is a Taiwanese actress.
 She joined the entertainment scene at the age of 14 when she filmed her first commercial.
 Not long after she started her career, she filmed a music video together with Andy Lau, which garnered her attention in the industry.
 She rose to prominence when she filmed the Taiwanese drama My Queen in 2009 with actor Ethan Juan.
+Her accolades include two Golden Bell Awards, winning Best Supporting Actress for Oh No!
+Here Comes Trouble in 2024 and Best Leading Actress for Born for the Spotlight in 2025.